BenefitFinder/BenefitFinder.github.io/_articles/apple-health-workers-disabilities.md

 logo: /assets/images/HWD-logo.png

 criteria:
+  - Age 16+
+  - Age 18+
-  - over 16
+  - Age 65+
   - Disabled
   - Employed full time
   - Employed part time
   - Self Employed
+  - Legal Citizen
-  - Legal Citizen/Non-Citizen/Refugee
+  - Legal Immigrant
+  - Refugee
+  - Undocumented Non-Citizen
   - Resident of Washington State

 tags:
   - Health
   - Disability
+  - Medical

 requirements:
   - Note, you may need to provide the following information about other people in your home including yourself.
   - Name
-  - Social Security Number
+  - Social Security Number (Or proof of having applied for one)
   - Proof of Income
   - Housing Costs
   - Childcare Costs